-The Master of Science program in Communicative Disorder at San Francisco State University is accredited by the Council on Academic Accreditation in Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+Pathology {residential} at San Francisco State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
 The current accreditation cycle by CAA is 2017-2025.
-Further, the SFSU Department of Speech, Language and Hearing Sciences provides the Bachelor of Arts/Science in Speech, Language and Hearing Sciences and the Master of Science in Communicative Disorders.
+Further, the SFSU Department of Speech, Language and Hearing Sciences provides the Master and Bachelor of Science in Speech, Language and Hearing Sciences.